Qbricks/qbricks.github.io/README.md

 3. Build Docker image `make build`

-4. Build container `make container`
+4. Build container `make container1`

-5. Start container `make start`
+5. Start container `make start1`

 ### How to use it